TED Talks for Writers: 6 TED Talks That Will Revive Your Storytelling Spirit

 A favorite resource of mine when looking for inspiration is TED Talk territory.
 There’s a wide variety to choose from, they’re short, full of provocative viewpoints and stimulating ideas.

-I perused the offerings pertaining to story this week and chose six TED Talks for writers, presentations worth watching when you need a boost or a reminder about why you’re doing this.
+I perused the offerings pertaining to story this week and chose six TED Talks for writers.
+These presentations offer advice to writers that is worth watching.
+Turn to them when you need a boost, or a reminder about why you’re doing this.

 1. The Mystery Box